daireto/base-starlette-sqlalchemy/README.md

 # Starlette + SQLAlchemy Base Project

-A robust foundation for building APIs using Starlette and SQLAlchemy, featuring a built-in admin interface, OpenAPI documentation, and dependency injection.
+A robust foundation for building APIs using Starlette and SQLAlchemy, featuring a built-in admin interface, OpenAPI documentation, dependency injection, and more.

 <!-- omit in toc -->
 ## Table of Contents